A simple approach to substitution minimal subshifts: Substitutions

-As stated in the introduction, we could not give any example of substitutions that bring minimal dynamical systems that are not brought about by any primitive substitutions.
-In spite of our motivation, we could not completely replace the conditions \cref{item:infinite-char,item:all-char,item:coincidence-with-infinite-system}, because our set of conditions may not bring us linearly repetitive systems.
-Also, in this case, we could not give any counter examples.
-Finally, we have not succeeded to give an algorithm for a given substitution to determine whether or not the substitution dynamical system is minimal.
+As stated in the introduction, we could not give any examples of substitutions that generate minimal subshifts that cannot be generated directly by a primitive substitution.
+Finally, we have not succeeded in providing a concrete algorithm for a given substitution to determine whether or not the substitution subshift is minimal.

-\textsc{Acknowledgments:} We would like to thank Editage (www.editage.jp) for providing English-language editing services.
-This work was partially supported by JSPS KAKENHI (Grant Number 16K05185).
+\textsc{Acknowledgments:} We are most thankful for the many detailed suggestions provided by the anonymous referee(s) of our previous submission.
+We would like to thank Editage (www.editage.jp) for providing English-language editing services.
+This work was supported by JSPS KAKENHI Grant Number 16K05185.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}